- Get started

 To configure the format of your dynamic placeholders:

-3. Select Dynamic type of a variable from the drop-down list.
+- Select the Dynamic type of variable from the drop-down list.

 a.
 Start pattern: Type pattern which opens a variable.